IBM/webspherelab/Liberty_Perf_Lab.md

 #### podman post-installation steps

 1. On macOS and Windows:
-    1. Create the `podman` virtual machine with sufficient memory (at least 4GB and, ideally, at least 8GB), CPU, and disk.
+    1. Create the `podman` virtual machine with sufficient memory (preferrably at least 4GB and, ideally, at least 8GB), CPU, and disk.
 For example (memory is in MB):
        ```
        podman machine init --memory 10240 --cpus 4 --disk-size 100
        ```
-       If you already have a podman machine and you'd like to resize it to make it bigger, it's usually simplest to just delete it using `podman machine rm` and then re-create it using the above command.
     1. Start the `podman` virtual machine:
        ```
        podman machine start
        ```
-    1. Switch to a "root" podman:
+    1. Switch to a "root" podman connection:
        ```
        podman system connection default podman-machine-default-root
        ```